 If you're designing your own course, "course mapping" is a great way to start.
 Try this Course Mapping Guide, which walks you through the steps and helps you think clearly about learning objectives.

-It can be helpful to look at a sample syllabus.
-Here is one for a lab section and one for a lecture course.
-Additionally some William & Mary syllabi are accessible online for you to look at.
+It can be helpful to look at a sample syllabus for a course or TA section similar to the one you'll teach.
+Some William & Mary syllabi are accessible online for you to look at.
 Ask around; most people are willing to share syllabi.
 When looking at sample syllabi, look for characteristics you like and those you find confusing.
 Learn from these.

 William & Mary recommends several policy-related statements you may want to include on your syllabus: